Health and Safety Hazards in the Catering and Hospitality Industry – Hospitality Inductions

 Poor training and enforcement of the right cleaning protocols is the leading cause of slips and falls in hospitality establishments.
 For instance, if the housekeeping staff are not adequately trained, they could end up using enzyme-based cleaners along with warm water.
 This proves ineffective in the removal of grease.

 You can also minimise the risk of such accidents by signposting slippery areas.
 Making sure you fix any leaking pipes immediately also minimises the chances of slips and falls.
 You should train the housekeeping staff on the need to observe good housekeeping practices such as cleaning up spillages as soon as they happen or putting up “wet floor” signposts as soon as they wipe floors.
-Employees should be trained on the need to wear enclosed, non-slip shoes.
+Your hospitality inductions should cover the need to wear enclosed, non-slip shoes.

 Cuts and lacerations